kasslent/clc-digital-skills/_lessons/module-1.2.md

 In the above example, all descendants of `<body>` will inherit the styles.
 However, when a more *specific* selector is used (like `h1`), it overrides the inherited values.

-> ##Exercise: CSS Selectors
+> ##EXERCISE: CSS Selectors
 > Practice using the different types of selectors.
 In your newly created **styles.css** file:
 >
->1.
-Change the text colour by adding a `color` property to the `body`.
+>1. change the text colour of all elements on the page
+  * use the `color` property and `body` as the selector
-1. Using a more specific selector, add a different text colour for the `h1` elements.
+1. use a more specific selector to change the `color` of just the the `h1` elements
-1. Create a `class` attribute and add it to 2 paragraphs and a link (anchor tag).
+1. create a `class` attribute and add it to 2 paragraphs
-  - add a colour value to the class
+  - using the class name as the selector, change the `color`
-  - add a different colour value to the class ONLY when applied to links
+>
+> **Bonus:**
+Add the same `class` from step 3 to a link (anchor tag).
+Because links already have a default color (blue), you'll need to use a more specific selector to change the color.

+If you want even more practice with selectors, try this game: <http://flukeout.github.io/>

 ##Workflow Tips & Tools